-Each incoming student is assigned as an initial advisor the area director in her or his field: Literature & Cultural Studies, Professional Writing & Editing, Rhetoric & Composition, or Creative Writing.
+Each incoming student is assigned as an initial advisor the area director in her or his field: Literature & Cultural Studies, Professional Writing, Rhetoric & Composition, or Creative Writing.
 The Director of Graduate Studies is also available to help and to give counsel.
 Once students arrive and begin their studies, they are responsible for seeking out (presumably with the help of their initial advisor) a faculty advisor to obtain assistance regarding registration, requests for financial aid, formation of special committees, examinations, and other related matters in the English graduate programs.
-The advisor must be tenure-track, and should be approved by the Graduate Director, who also advises students.
-As academic interests develop and mature, students may consider changing advisors, and may do so after consulting the Director of Graduate Studies.
+The advisor must be tenure-track.